Reasoning Theater: Disentangling Model Beliefs from Chain-of-Thought: Methods

+We use the attention probe introduced by \citet{pmlr-v267-kantamneni25a}, which applies a learned pooling over a transformer layer's hidden states.
 During training, we sample random prefixes of the full sequence to encourage the probe to decode the final answer independent of sequence length.
 At inference time, we evaluate the probe at every prefix position, yielding a probability distribution over answer choices that evolves throughout generation.
 For each model, we train one probe per layer; results are reported using the best-performing layer across all sequence positions (all layers reported in Appendix \ref{appendix-heatmaps}).